 Apparently, for the psychological science of the time, awareness of one's mortality played no significant role in a person's life, or none worth studying, anyway – not to mention the question of whether there might be any ground for a belief in the continuance of life after death.

-By so doing - afflicted as they were by the serious condition known as 'physics envy' - behaviorists hoped to approximate the scientific rigour and precision of the physical sciences .
+By so doing - afflicted as they were by the serious condition known as 'physics envy' - behaviorists hoped to approximate the scientific rigor and precision of the physical sciences .
 And, if that meant sacrificing much meaningful research on the altar of methodological purity: well that was worth the cost.
 Or so they thought.
 (This approach was not universally shared, as I attempted to show in another article (Quester, 2016)).

 This may lead one to assume that beliefs in the possible continuance of life after death, a core element of most religions, would have been met with scant regard by those eminent representatives of the discipline who took the trouble to address this subject.
 As I hope to show in this article, this is far from being entirely the case.